 Services available for a person who has been sexually assaulted:

-• Assistance filing law enforcement reports
+- Assistance filing law enforcement reports

-• Assistance obtaining protective orders
+- Assistance obtaining protective orders

-• Consultation with District Attorney’s office
+- Consultation with District Attorney’s office

-• Domestic violence or sexual assault counseling
+- Domestic violence and/or sexual assault education

-• Translation services (by appointment)
+- Translation services (by appointment)

 What you can do to prevent sexual assault